310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-“Bravo\~♪ Mr. Dolphin wonderfully caught the rings Souma tossed with its tail\~!”
+“bravo\~♪ mr. dolphin wonderfully caught the rings souma tossed with its tail\~!”

-“A round of applause for you\~♪ I’ll give you fish as reward\~!”
+“a round of applause for you\~♪ i’ll give you fish as reward\~!”
 {% endbubble %}

 {% bubble Souma %}